-The online application will be available in November remain open until the February 1, 2019 deadline for applying to the Radiologic Technology Program for the class beginning in June 2019.
+The online application will be available on November 1 and will remain open until the February 1, 2024 deadline for applying to the Radiologic Technology Program for the class beginning in Summer 2024.

-Should you have any questions regarding the application process, you may contact the program secretary, Theresa Hootman, at 440-964-4252 and she will direct your questions as needed.
+Should you have any questions regarding the application process, you may contact Theresa Hootman, Allied Health Administrative Clerk at 440-964-4252 and she will direct your questions as needed.

 Program Admission Requirements

-Please review the following minimum requirements.
+Review the following minimum requirements.
 The completion of these requirements does not guarantee an interview or acceptance into the program.
-It is the applicant's responsibility to review transcripts from high school and/or from college or university to determine eligibility in meeting program requirements.
+It is the applicant's responsibility to review transcripts from high school and/or from college/university to determine eligibility in meeting program requirements.
 Only those candidates who meet the following requirements should apply to the Radiologic Technology program.

-- Graduation from High School or completion of a successful GED exam prior to program start.
+Graduation from High School or GED completion before program start.

-- Algebra with a grade of “C” or better
+Algebra with a grade of “C” or better (no time limit)

-- Biology or Anatomy & Physiology with a grade of "C" or better (within the last 5 years)
+Biology or Anatomy & Physiology with a grade of "C" or better (within the last 5 years)

-- College Students: If applicant did not have high school or college biology with a grade of “C” or better, then a biology course must be taken at college and completed by the end of fall semester 2017.
-Recommended course is BSCI 10001, Human Biology.
+College Students: If applicant did not have high school or college biology with a grade of “C” or better, then a biology course must be taken at college and completed by the end of fall semester before entering the RADT program.

-- Chemistry with a grade of “C” or better
+Chemistry with a grade of “C” or better (no time limit)

-- College Students: If an applicant did not have high school chemistry with a grade of “C” or better, then a chemistry course must be taken at a university and completed by the end of fall semester 2017.
-Kent State students who did not complete high school chemistry or did not receive a grade of “C” or better are encouraged to take CHEM 10030, Chemistry in Our World, to be better prepared for CHEM 10055, Molecules of Life.
-MATH 00023, Basic Algebra III, must be completed with a grade of “C” or better if enrolling in CHEM 10050, Fundamentals of Chemistry.
+College Students: If an applicant did not have high school chemistry with a grade of “C” or better, then a chemistry course must be taken at a university and completed by the end of fall semester before entering the RADT program.

-- Cumulative Grade Point Average of at least 2.75 (on a 4.00 scale) from your most recent education record.
+Cumulative Grade Point Average of at least 2.75 (on a 4.00 scale) from your most recent education record.
 (GPA used will also be dependent on credit hours involved: Ex: 4 vs 20 credits)

-- College cumulative GPA will be considered for applicants who have previously or are currently attending a college or university and these applicants must have at least a cumulative GPA of 2.75 by the end of fall semester 2017.
+College cumulative GPA will be considered for applicants who have previously or are currently attending a college or university and these applicants must have at least a cumulative GPA of 2.75 by the end of fall semester before entering the RADT program.